Ceyron/trainax/README.md

    latter.
 (In the schematic above, the time-level loss is the green circle).
 2. The `configuration` submodule devises how neural time stepper $f_\theta$ (denoted *NN* in the schematic) interplays with the numerical simulator
-   $\mathcal{P}$.
+   $\mathcal{P}_h$.
 Similar to the time-level loss this is a callable PyTree which requires during calling the neural stepper and some data.
 What this data contains depends on the concrete configuration.
 For supervised rollout training it is the batch of (sub-) trajectories to be considered.
 Other configurations might also require the reference stepper or a two consecutive time level based residuum function.
 Each configuration is essentially an abstract implementation of the major methodologies (supervised, diverted-chain, mix-chain, residuum).
 The most general diverted chain implementation contains supervised and branch-one diverted chain as special cases.
-See the section "Relation between Diverted Chain and Residuum Training" (TODO) for details how residuum training fits into the picture.
 All configurations allow setting additional constructor arguments to, e.g., cut the backpropagation through time (sparsely) or to supply time-level weightings (for example to exponentially discount contributions over long rollouts).
 3. The `training` submodule combines a configuration together with stochastic